unitymakesus/rtp/wp-content/plugins/print-my-blog/readme.txt

 7. Add the Print My Blog block to add a form visitors can use to select what and how to print your blog.

 == Changelog ==

+= 2.9.5 September 16, 2020 =
+* Fix a conflict with OceanWP theme from registering select2 JS unnecessarily
+* Prevent images in multi-column layout from spilling over into other columns

+= 2.9.4 September 12, 2020 =
+* Fixed images not appearing when selecting that they be "fullsize"

+= 2.9.3 September 2, 2020 =
+* Fix a warning when used with AMP for WP plugin

+= 2.9.2 August 22, 2020 =
+* Improve integration with Hueman theme by adding the CSS class "entry" onto posts in print page
+* Add WPML integration by adding "lang" attribute to print page
+* Fix printing single pages without a parent, and when the parent not included in printout

+= 2.9.1 August 11, 2020 =
+* Fix Twentyseventeen theme so it displays authors

+= 2.9.0 July 30, 2020 =
+* Add [pmb_print_buttons] shortcode for adding print buttons anywhere to post body
+* Fixed removing images from printouts
+* In Twentyseventeen theme, add more space between featured images and post content
+* When resizing images, only resize ones that would be bigger than the desired maximum size
+* Recommend Chrome or Edge for generating PDFs as others don't include working hyperlinks

+= 2.8.0 July 20, 2020 =
+* Add setting for placing print buttons below post content
+* Fix issue with Restrict Content Pro and printing posts as less-privileged users

 = 2.7.2 July 9, 2020 =
 * Add CSS class "post-content" in addition to "entry-content" which improves the look in some themes like Rowling 1.x